buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +1 Reflex, +1 Will |
 | **Ability Score**: | Wisdom or Intelligence |

-Your Awareness and attention to detail is above average.
+Your Awareness and attention to detail are above average.

 Take a +1 bonus to Awareness checks.
 This Feat can be taken a maximum of 3 times.